I get it, and you're not alone if you feel stressed... I hear it from our community all the time.

-With my 3-Day London Itinerary, I make it so easy for you to explore London during your first three full days here, that you'll be amazed when you look back and think about how much you got accomplished in such a short amount of time, without feeling exhausted afterwards.
+With my 3-Day London Itinerary, I make it so easy for you to explore London during your first three days here, that you'll be amazed when you look back and think about how much you got accomplished in such a short amount of time, without feeling exhausted afterwards.

-Besides saving you hours and hours of your valuable time doing research and planning , there's...
+Besides saving you hours and hours of your valuable time you'd normally spend researching and planning , there's...

 This itinerary isn’t just a PDF guide telling you where to go, but also includes a handy Digital Map for your phone, making it incredibly easy to know where you need to go each moment of the three days when you’re out and about in London.

 Because I've lived in London for years, I know which major sites are realistically close enough to each other to see in one day.
 I also know all of the hidden gems to check out nearby the world-famous sites...
 I give you a local experience tied in with the London "biggies."

-I know everyone has different tastes and needs, so in the 80+ page itinerary, you get plenty of alternative options to accommodate for families, food tastes, budget, and desired travel pace.
+I know everyone has different tastes and needs, so in the 90+ page itinerary, you get plenty of alternative options to accommodate for differing tastes, budgets, and desired travel pace.

-The Digital Map also allows you more flexibility, making it easy to get back on track if you veer off, with a built-in directions function.
+The Digital Map also allows you more flexibility, making it easy to get back on track if you veer off, with its built-in Get Directions function.

-Each day, the points of interest will be grouped together so that all sites and suggestions are within walking distance, or a short tube or bus ride, saving you time, headache, and money.
+Each day, the points of interest will be grouped together so that all sites and suggestions are within walking distance, or a short tube or bus ride, saving you time, energy, and money.